George D. Sotiroff: Biography

 Despite not being a historian, Sotirov wrote several books on historical themes related to ancient and paleo-Balkan history.
-His books are revisionist in character and have autochthonist inclinations, similar to the works of the controversial historian Gancho Tsenov, as Sotirov supports views similar to the ideas of Macedonist Antiquisation.
+His books are revisionist in character and have autochthonist inclinations, similar to the works of the controversial historian Gancho Tsenov, as Sotirov supports views similar to the ancient Macedonian narratives.
 In one paper, he argued that the Glagolitic script derived at least in part from Linear B.